iabufarha/iSarcasmEval/README.md

 # iSarcasmEval Dataset
  This repository contains the datasets used for [iSarcasmEval shared-task ](https://sites.google.com/view/semeval2022-isarcasmeval/home)  (Task 6 at SemEval 2022).
-The full details are available in the overview paper [SemEval-2022 Task 6: iSarcasmEval, Intended Sarcasm Detection in English and Arabic] (https://aclanthology.org/2022.semeval-1.111/)
+The full details are available in the overview paper [SemEval-2022 Task 6: iSarcasmEval, Intended Sarcasm Detection in English and Arabic](https://aclanthology.org/2022.semeval-1.111/).

 ## The data
 - We introduce a new data collection method where the sarcasm labels for texts are provided by the authors themselves, thus eliminating labelling proxies (in the form of predefined tags, or third-party annotators).